bigscience-workshop/promptsource/README.md

 In particular, PromptSource and P3 were the first steps for the paper [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/abs/2110.08207).

-**You will find the official repository to reproduce the results of the paper here: https://github.com/bigscience-workshop/t-zero.** We also released T0* (pronounce "T Zero"), a series of model trained on [P3](https://huggingface.co/datasets/bigscience/P3) and presented in the paper.
+**You will find the official repository to reproduce the results of the paper here: https://github.com/bigscience-workshop/t-zero.** We also released T0* (pronounce "T Zero"), a series of models trained on [P3](https://huggingface.co/datasets/bigscience/P3) and presented in the paper.
 Checkpoints are available [here](https://huggingface.co/bigscience/T0pp).

 ## Known Issues
 **Warning or Error about Darwin on OS X:** Try downgrading PyArrow to 3.0.0.